caboom/homomorphine/README.md

 ```

 Homomorphine is not intended to be used as a service (this will be provided through the separate service that will be using [Homomorphine-Go](https://github.com/caboom/homomorphine-go) library), however, it can be practical at the times.

+# Examples and documentation

+At the moment it's best to check the tests in the test folder for a basic usage, however, more examples are coming in near future.
+Documentation can be found in the ./native/docs folder.

 # Warning